LS-Lab/KeYmaeraX-release/README.md

     .launcher - KeYmaera X command line launcher with main program .tacticsinterface - Interface to the actics exposed to the web UI and REST API.
 Tactic combinator parser.

-ScalaDoc is available at http://keymaerax.org/scaladoc
+ScalaDoc is available at: http://keymaerax.org/scaladoc

 Test Cases
 ==========